 Migrants from central Africa, here only for twelve weeks to reclaim their summer homes and to breed.
 The swifts were back.

-All images and texts (except where otherwise acknowledged) are © Peter Frankland White, , and may not be reproduced in any form without written consent.
-Notes on Privacy, Rights, Ethics and Consent.
+All material (except where otherwise acknowledged) is © Peter Frankland White, , and may not be reproduced in any form without written consent.
+See: Notes on Rights, Ethics, Privacy and Consent.
 Page design by Allpicture.
-Text consultant: Kim Crowder.